Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Uncertainty Set Regularized Robust Reinforcement Learning

 \section{Uncertainty Set Regularized Robust Reinforcement Learning}

-Having introduced the robustness-regularization duality and the problems regarding its extension to continuous state space problems in Section \ref{sec:duality}, here, we will first present a novel extension to continuous state space with the uncertainty set defined on the parametric space of the transition function.
+Having introduced the robustness-regularization duality and the difficulties regarding its extension to the continuous state space in Section \ref{sec:duality}, here, we will first present a novel extension to the continuous state space with the uncertainty set defined on the parametric space of a transition function.
 We will then utilize this extension to derive a robust policy evaluation method that can be directly plugged into existing RL algorithms.
-Furthermore, to deal with the unknown uncertainty set, we propose an adversarial uncertainty set and visualize it in a simple \textit{moving to target} task.
+Furthermore, to deal with the unknown uncertainty set, we propose the adversarial uncertainty set and visualize it in a simple \textit{moving-to-target} task.